-Data Visualization and Information Design are easily conflated.
+Information Design and Data/Digital Visualization are easily conflated.
 Both are focused on preparing and presenting information for its efficient and effective use.
-But where Information Design seeks to make complex data (disparate bits of related information) more accessible to a wide range of users through a number of approaches including its arrangement and navigation, Data Visualization is both an art and science of bringing complex date to life through its visualization for different audiences and purposes.
+But where Information Design seeks to make complex data (disparate bits of related information) more accessible to a wide range of users through a number of approaches including its arrangement and navigation, Data/Digital Visualization is both an art and science of bringing complex data to life through its visualization for different audiences and purposes.
 This resource provides insight and links to further information.
 Use the "Quick Links" menu below to access subject areas.
-Other resources here.

 ◊ Choosing relevant content and dividing it into separate "chunks" based on or in relation to specific audience(s) / purpose